There's MSNBC doing their one-year retrospective impact of the Gulf oil spill.

 They will take effect by administrative fiat right now.

-Obama's Medicare cuts, the death panels, the rationing, starts now.
+Obama's Medicare cuts, the death panels, the rationing starts now.

-It's rationing and it wasn't supposed to happen until 2013, but now, you know, it's happening before the election.
+But now, you know, it's happening before the election.

 It's not the way it was supposed to happen.

-It's been elevated, some are uh uh uh sped up.
+It's been elevated some or sped up.

-So here comes a waiver for the senior it now.
+So here comes a waiver.

-All the while, all the while, here's Obama claiming that it's Paul Ryan who wants to kick seniors to the curb.
+Now, all the while, all the while, here's Obama claiming that it's Paul Ryan who wants to kick seniors to the curb.

-Paul Ryan does not cut the Republican budget plan, does not cut one dime from current recipients.
+Paul Ryan does not cut, the Republican budget plan does not cut one dime from current recipients.

 The Ryan plan is very clear.